-Table H.1: Potential cumulative effects Plan / programme / project Potential cumulative effect Mitigation / enhancement measures needed Plans and programmes Wiltshire Core Strategy (adopted January 2015) The Wiltshire Core Strategy Development Plan Document (DPD) covers the whole of Wiltshire (excluding Swindon) and sets out the council's •spatial vision, •key objectives, and •overall principles for development in the county.
-The Wiltshire Core Strategy, makes provision for at least 42,000 new homes in the Plan period from 2006-2026, of which 24,750 is located in the North and West Wiltshire Housing Market Area (which is more closely related to B&NES area than other parts of Wiltshire.
-Provision will be made for at least 178 hectares of employment land.
-Growth in Chippenham and Bradford on Avon could potentially increase commuting into Bath which could result in a potential negative cumulative effect on air quality and traffic levels in Bath.
-Cumulative effects associated with increased congestic in Bath from in commuting from Chippenham and Bradford on Avon could be mitigated through the measures proposed in the Transport Strategy which includes a new park and ride on the east of Bath.
-The Placemaking Plan facilitates this new park and ride on the east of Bath.
+Table H.1: Potential cumulative effects Plan / programme / project Potential cumulative effect Mitigation / enhancement measures needed Plans and programmes Wiltshire Core Strategy (adopted January 2015) The Wiltshire Core Strategy, makes provision for at least 42,000 new homes in the Plan period from Cumulative effects associated with increased congestion in Bath from in commuting from Chippenham and The Wiltshire Core Strategy Development Plan Document (DPD) covers the whole of Wiltshire (excluding Swindon) and sets out the council's 2006-2026, of which 24,750 is located in the North and West Wiltshire Housing Market Area (which is more closely related to B&NES area than other parts of Wiltshire.
+Provision will be made for at least 178 Bradford on Avon could be mitigated through the measures proposed in the Transport Strategy which includes a new park and ride on the east of Bath.
+The •spatial vision, hectares of employment land.
+Placemaking Plan facilitates this new park and ride on the east of Bath. •key objectives, and Growth in Chippenham and Bradford on Avon could the cast of bath. •overall principles for development in the county. potentially increase commuting into Bath which could result in a potential negative cumulative effect on air quality and traffic levels in Bath.
 The key objectives of the spatial vision has been derived from an analysis of the county's characteristics, a review of the council's own corporate plans and priorities, and national planning guidance.
 At its heart is the delivery of viable and vibrant communities based on the principle of sustainability.
-The core strategy outlines a sustainable spatial strategy for future development in the county and includes: •key principles of development •the location of strategic sites for new housing and employment development •policies with which planning applications will be assessed •a key diagram displaying the spatial aspects of the core strategy
+The core strategy outlines a sustainable spatial strategy for future development in the county and includes: key principles of development •the location of strategic sites for new housing and employment development •policies with which planning applications will be assessed •a key diagram displaying the spatial aspects of the core strategy